arosca/generator-react-spa/README.md

 Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.

-### Bootstrap
+### React-Bootstrap

-Sleek, intuitive, and powerful mobile first front-end framework for faster and easier web development.
+The most popular front-end framework, rebuilt for React.

 ### Gulp

-The streaming build system
+The streaming build system.

 ## Getting Started